learn-co-students/SENG-LIVE-082922-phase-2-react/03_information_flow/slide.md

 ## Lifting Projects in State

-We need to modify `projects` from `ProjectForm` as well as access it from `ProjectList` so it needs to live in a common parent, in this case, `App` will do:
+We need to modify `projects` from `ProjectForm` as well as access it from `ProjectList` so it needs to live in a common parent, in this case, we'll move it to our new `ProjectsContainer` component:

 ```js
 // this needs to move up